ryanflash66/Duke-Scraper/README.md

    ```powershell
    Set-Location ".\Data Scraping\outage-collector"
    ```
-   Use the helper PowerShell script (or invoke the module with `python -m collector`) to launch it.
+   Use the helper PowerShell script (or invoke the module with `python -m collector` — the module name is `collector` even though the project folder is `outage-collector`) to launch it.
 4. **Run the FastAPI operations plane** and polling loop; the helper script defaults to the Raleigh preset, writes exports to `data/`, and serves on port 8000.